Mabuhay and welcome to my website!

 I have also received major awards and recognitions a number of times for my work and other causes.

-Wife to writer/ editor George T. Amurao, I am a proud mother of three amazing children, Paulo, Isabelle & Sophia.
+Wife to writer/ editor George T. Amurao, whose investigative work as a journalist earned him an award, I am a proud mother of three amazing children, Paulo, Isabelle & Sophia.
 We all live in Bangkok, Thailand.

 Lizl to my closest friends and family, I live by this tenet: plant a tree, have children, write a book.